tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 ---

-If Alice and Bob do not have an open channels and Alice wants to send Bob 0.5 BTC, they’ll both need to be connected to a third party (or a series of 3rd parties).
+If Alice and Bob do not have an open channel and Alice wants to send Bob 0.5 BTC, they’ll both need to be connected to a third party (or a series of 3rd parties).
 Say if Charles (the third party) only possesses 0.4 BTC in his respective channels with other users, the transaction will not be able to go through that route.

 ---